cynthialmy/cynthialmy.github.io/_posts/2023-11-17-ai-solution.md

 ### 2. The Safety System Layer

 Platform-level configurations help mitigate harm.
-We used Azure OpenAI Service’s content filters to manage content severity and implemented abuse detection algorithms and alert systems to prevent misuse and respond promptly to any harmful behavior.
+I used Azure OpenAI Service’s content filters to manage content severity and implemented abuse detection algorithms and alert systems to prevent misuse and respond promptly to any harmful behavior.

 **Example:**
 - **Problem Identified:** Potential for generating inappropriate responses.